jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-26-my-2025-year-in-review/index.md

 ### ⬜ Goals for 2026:

-- 🇧🇬 Bulgarian vacation with Anton
+- 🇧🇬 Bulgarian trip with Anton
 - 📝 Continue slowly writing my book - Born in Space
 - 🏃‍♂️ Run Helsinki Midnight Run for the 3rd time (with prep)
 - 🏃‍♂️ Hyrox